 Point 8-9: 1.5km.
 Cross the little humpback concrete bridge over the Eden and walk across fields, admiring the three oaks in the centre of one field.
 The path goes to the left of the three oaks to a stile next to a gate.
 Follow the yellow waymarker and turn sharp right along the clear path along the northern edge of this large field with trees on your right.
 If at any point you can’t see the path clearly in the grass, don’t worry: just look for the yellow waymarkers on the gates up ahead and you’ll see which way to go.
 Climb over one more stile to the right to enter a smaller field and soon you’ll come out on a lane.
 Turn right on lane (Google coordinates 51.181230, 0.155957)

 Point 9-Chiddingstone: 1km.
 After 20m or so on the lane turn left on footpath through fields.
 Walk through two fields (the second in June full of yellow rapeseed – I think – and humming bees – I’m sure!) you’ll soon join on to the path you headed down at the start of the walk (51.181717, 0.147194).
 Turn right back up this path and return to Chiddingstone.
 Turn left and have a good look at the Tudor houses; the friendly cafe (shuts at 5pm) is in the courtyard.
 Walk a bit further and take a peek at Chiddingstone Castle.

-STOP PRESS (9 April 2017), the pub at Chiddingstone, the Castle Inn is now open and it’s superb with an excellent beer garden and good food.
+The pub at Chiddingstone, the Castle Inn, has an excellent beer garden and good food.